-After completion of the course students shall able to know, Appropriate analytical skills required for the analytical method development. ☐ Principles of various reagents used in functional group analysis that necessary support in research methodology and demonstrates its application in the practical related problems.
-Analysis of impurities in drugs, residual solvents and stability studies of drugs and biological products 60 Hrs THEORY Impurity and stability studies: 10 Definition, classification of impurities in drug Substance or Active Hrs Pharmaceutical Ingredients and quantification of impurities as per ICH auidelines Impurities in new drug products: Rationale for the reporting and control of degradation products, reporting degradation products content of batches, listing of degradation products in specifications, qualification of degradation products İmpurities in residual solvents: General principles, classification of residual solvents, Analytical procedures, limits of residual solvents, reporting levels of residual solvents 2 Elemental impurities: 10 Element classification, control of elemental impurities, Potential Hrs Sources of elemental Impurities, Identification of Potential Elemental Impurities, analytical procedures, instrumentation & C, H, N and S analysis
+After completion of the course students shall able to know.

+- Appropriate analytical skills required for the analytical method development. - Principles of various reagents used in functional group analysis that renders necessary support in research methodology and demonstrates its application in the practical related problems. - Analysis of impurities in drugs, residual solvents and stability studies of drugs and biological products

+1. Impurity and stability studies:

+Definition, classification of impurities in drug Substance or Active Pharmaceutical Ingredients and quantification of impurities as per ICH guidelines

+Impurities in new drug products:

+Rationale for the reporting and control of degradation products, reporting degradation products content of batches, listing of degradation products in specifications, qualification of degradation products

+Impurities in residual solvents:

+General principles, classification of residual solvents, Analytical procedures, limits of residual solvents, reporting levels of residual solvents

+2 Elemental impurities:

+Element classification, control of elemental impurities, Potential Sources of elemental Impurities, Identification of Potential Elemental Impurities, analytical procedures, instrumentation & C, H, N and S analysis